EL3DD: Extended Latent 3D Diffusion for Language Conditioned Multitask Manipulation: Introduction

 \item We redesign the diffusion component of 3DDA to leverage an LDM.

 \item We demonstrate the Extended Latent 3D Diffuser architecture (EL3DD), an incremental improvement over 3DDA, through evaluation on the CALVIN dataset~\cite{CALVIN}. \end{enumerate}

-We begin with an overview of related works in Chapter~\ref{chap:related}.
-Next, we detail the 3DDA model~\cite{3dda} and our proposed improvements in Chapter~\ref{chap:methodology}.
-Chapter~\ref{chap:evaluation} presents our experiments and results, followed by a summary of our contributions in Chapter~\ref{chap:conclusion}.
+We begin with an overview of related works in Section~\ref{chap:related}.
+Next, we detail the 3DDA model~\cite{3dda} and our proposed improvements in Section~\ref{chap:methodology}.
+Section~\ref{chap:evaluation} presents our experiments and results, followed by a summary of our contributions in Section~\ref{chap:conclusion}.